EternityForest/AnyoneCanDoIt/README.md

 If this quote were any more popular, we would have no musicians, because they would stop practing after a lesson or two.

-Rather than asking "How is this working", ask "has this worked for anyone else" and "what reasons do I have to believe this will work in the future" and "What assumptions do those reasons rely on".
+Rather than asking "how is this working", ask "has this worked for anyone else" and "what reasons do I have to believe this will work in the future" and "what assumptions do those reasons rely on".

 All too often this quote is a lazy shortcut used to dismiss things without thinking.